William Ponting and Mary Pearce

 Mary Ponting, his widow had died on 7 August 1800, aged 59 and was buried in Berkeley on 21 August 1800.
 This may have been prompted their children to seek administration of their father's estate.

-Our line of descent is through William and Mary's 11th child, Henry who is the subject of Chapter 3, but I have discovered a lot about William and Mary's other children, beginning with the following:
+Our line of descent is through William and Mary's 11th child, Henry who is the subject of Chapter 3, but I have discovered quite a bit about William and Mary's other children, beginning with the following:

 Sarah Cox nee Ponting.